 Dhankar Lake is one of the must-visit lakes in Himachal Pradesh.
 The lake is situated in Dhankar Village in Spiti Valley and attracts a large number of tourists.
 Located above the Gompa and Dhankar Village, the only way to reach this lake is to trek here which some might find strenuous, but the view after the trek makes it worth it.
 Camping near the lake is not allowed, but you can spend a few hours here and cherish the views.

 14. Kareri Lake – Frozen Lake

 Kareri Lake is not a famous lake, but it is a beautiful lake in Himachal and is situated close to Dharamshala town.
-The lake is perched between kush green forest and fed by the melted snow and glaciers.
+The lake is perched between lush green forests and fed by the melted snow and glaciers.
 It is a great picnic and camping spot and a good place to visit with a group of friends.
-In winter season you will find this lake frozen, owing to the altitude of 2934m it is situated at.
+In the winter season, you will find this lake frozen, owing to the altitude of 2934m it is situated at.
 Rejuvenate yourself by making a visit to this pristine lake and scenic backdrop.

 Location: Kangra district, Himachal Pradesh

 Gobind Sagar Lake is an artificial reservoir built on the Sutlej River and is one of the most beautiful lakes in Himachal Pradesh.
 The lake was founded by Guru Teg Bahadur, the tenth guru of Sikhs.
 Home to almost 51 species and subspecies of fishes, it is also a place of worship among Sikhs.
 The water body is famous amidst anglers due to the water being stagnant.
 You can indulge in boating in this lake, speedboats and paddleboats are available.